GRA 6754 Operational Planning

 - To determine optimal or satisfactory task sequences and schedules in operational planning

 - To delve into subjects relevant to business, economy, production, transportation, environment, and society, in accordance with the UN's Sustainable Development Goals 8, 9, and 12

 - Dealing with uncertainty and multi-periodicity in Supply Chain Planning

 - Variability and its Impact on Process Performance

 - Scheduling and sequencing

-The course is mainly delivered in a learning-by-doing manner.
+For each topic of the course, first, a short theoretical and practical background is given.
+Then, it is mainly delivered in a learning-by-doing manner in Microsoft Excel environment.
 Students will make different models in Excel during the class and do exercises on extensions of those models outside of the class.